jonathanbex/DiscordBot/README.md

 ## Commands

 - `!clear [number]`: Deletes the specified number of messages from the channel (up to 100).
 - `!addRoles [string] [string]`: Add specific roles to user.
 I.e !addRoles Megapap Member Officer.
+Use [For space separated roles I.e Guild member]
-- `!guildInfo`: Returns preformatted guild information.
+- `!addCommand`: adds or updates command with text I.e !addCommand GuildInfo [We are the biggest guild] which will result in !addCommand returns We are the Biggest guild
 - `!JHelp`: Returns list of commands
 ## License